MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/faq.md

 Windows Server Containers are a lightweight operating system virtualization method used to separate applications or services from other services running on the same container host.
 To enable this, each container has its own view of the operating system, processes, file system, registry, and IP addresses.

+## What is the difference between Linux and Windows Server Containers?

+Linux and Windows Server Containers are similar -- both implement similar technologies within their kernel and core operating system.
+The difference comes from the platform and workloads that run within the containers.
+When a customer is using Windows Server Containers, they can integrate with existing Windows technologies such as .NET, ASP.NET, PowerShell and more.

 ## What is a Hyper-V Container?

 You can think of a Hyper-V Container as a Windows Server Container running inside of a Hyper-V partition.

-You don’t have to worry about creating a virtual machine, installing an operating system and container management tools just to run their workload it’s all part of Hyper-V Containers.
+Hyper-V Containers offer an additional deployment option between the highly efficient, high-density Windows Server Container and the highly isolated hardware-virtualized Hyper-V virtual machine.
+For environments where applications from different trust boundaries on the same host, additional isolation may be required.
+Hyper-V Containers will provide higher isolation using an optimized virtualization and Windows Server operating system that separates containers from each other and from the host operating system.
+Both container deployment options utilize the same management APIs, tools and image formats, at deployment time, customers can simply choose which deployment mode best meets their requirements.

 ## When will Hyper-V Containers be available for use?